U.S. lawmakers urge EPA to reinstate California vehicle emissions authority

 The National Highway Traffic Safety Administration and EPA are reviewing Trump’s March 2020 rollback of fuel economy standards to require 1.5% annual increases in efficiency through 2026, well below the 5% yearly boosts in Obama administration rules that it discarded.

-Last month, General Motors (GM.N) backed the overall emissions reductions in California's 2019 deal with rivals Ford Motor (F.N), Volkswagen (VOWG_p.DE), Honda Motor (7267.T) and others, but asked the Biden administration to give automakers more flexibility to hit the carbon reduction target between now and 2026.
+Last month, General Motors backed the overall emissions reductions in California’s 2019 deal with rivals Ford Motor, Volkswagen, Honda Motor and others, but asked the Biden administration to give automakers more flexibility to hit the carbon reduction target between now and 2026.

 The California deal aims to improve fuel economy 3.7% annually between 2022-2026.